 Business Communication Report Writing| What is it & How to Draft One

-A formal business report is drafted in an orderly manner starting with:
+A formal report in business communication is drafted in an orderly manner starting with:

 • Introduction